Making a Safety Plan

 Our Survivor's Handbook, written from a Christian perspective, provides crucial information and support to survivors of domestic abuse.

-You can buy a copy in our store, or if you are a survivor we would love to send you a free copy.
+You can buy a copy in our store, or if you're a survivor, we would love to send you a free copy.

 We'd love to stand alongside you as you get the help and support you need.
 Our online community for survivors of abuse is a space for you to ask and reflect on questions about abuse and faith.